derekstavis/nrf24le1-libbcm2835/README.md

 `nrf24le1 read nvm [filename]`

-All read oprations dump data to stdout by default in Intel Hex format, it is possible to provide an optional filename as an argument and it will be saved in Intel Hex format if the suffix is .hex or .ihx and in binary format otherwise.
+All read operations dump data to stdout by default, in Intel Hex format.
+It's possible to provide an optional filename as an argument.

+When a filename is specified and the extension matches .hex or .ihx the dump will be saved in Intel Hex format, otherwise the binary format will be used.

 ### Writing data to nRF24LE1

-`nrf24le1 write firmware [filename]
+`nrf24le1 write firmware [filename]`

 `nrf24le1 write infopage [filename]`

 `nrf24le1 write nvm [filename]`

-The files are expected to be either in Intel Hex format if they have a suffix of .hex or .ihx and binary format otherwise.
+All write operations expect data from stdin by default, in Intel Hex format.
+It's possible to provide an optional filename as an argument.

+When a filename is specified and the extension matches .hex or .ihx the dump will be saved in Intel Hex format, otherwise the binary format will be used.

 ### Additional Parameters: